Josh Naylor Preview, Player Props: Guardians vs. Tigers

-The Cleveland Guardians, including Josh Naylor (.295 on-base percentage in past 10 games, 56 points below season-long percentage), take on starting pitcher Will Vest and the Detroit Tigers at Comerica Park, Saturday at 1:10 PM ET.
+On Sunday, Josh Naylor (hitting .250 in his past 10 games) and the Cleveland Guardians play the Detroit Tigers, whose starting pitcher will be Eduardo Rodriguez.
+First pitch is at 3:10 PM ET.

-He had a one-hit performance in his last game (1-for-5) against the Tigers.
+He had a one-hit performance in his most recent game (1-for-2) against the Tigers.

 Sportsbook Promo Codes